 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements of Town of Wadesboro, North Carolina.
-The combining and individual fund financial statements, budgetary schedules, other schedules, and the schedule of expenditures of federal and State awards, as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and the State Single Audit Implementation Act, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining and individual fund financial statements, budgetary schedules, other schedules, and the schedule of expenditures of federal and State awards are presented for purposes of additional analysis and are not a required part of the basic financial statements.